3 Days in Chicago Itinerary for First-Time Visitors

 For first-time visitors?
 Yes only if you plan it right.

-I have created this 3 days in Chicago itinerary to give you:
+I have created this 3 days in Chicago itinerary to let you enjoy Chicago like a local and leave with memories:

 Will you see everything?
 No. Because we have so many things to do in Chicago that needs more than 3 days.